technomancy/leiningen/doc/FAQ.md

 **Q:** How do I determine my project's version at runtime?
-**A:** Leiningen writes a file called `pom.properties` into `target/classes` which contains a the version number and current git revision of the project.
+**A:** Leiningen writes a file called `pom.properties` into `target/classes` which contains the version number and current git revision of the project.
 In previous versions of Leiningen this was only available when running from jar files, but as of 2.4.1 it's available during `lein run ...`, etc. You can read it by running